dstnbrkr/componentkit/_docs/debugging.md

 permalink: /docs/debugging.html
 ---

 ComponentKit generally uses generic views such as `UIButton`, `UIImageView`, etc. under the hood.
-Hence, when you run a command like `pviews` you're likely to get a very generic hierarchy that doesn't point you to the component you might want to know more about.
-The following is the output of running `pviews` for components.
+Hence, when you run a command in the LLDB debugger like [Chisel's](http://www.github.com/facebook/chisel) `pviews` you're likely to get a very generic hierarchy that doesn't point you to the component you might want to know more about.
+The following is the output of running `pviews` for an application using ComponentKit.

 ```
 | <UICollectionView: 0x7caf3800; frame = (0 0; 320 568); clipsToBounds = YES; autoresize = W+H; gestureRecognizers = <NSArray: 0x7b462e50>; layer = <CALayer: 0x7b462a80>; contentOffset: {0, 315}; contentSize: {320, 5951}> collection view layout: <UICollectionViewFlowLayout: 0x7ae60ab0>